 Chateau Feytit Clinet History, Overview

-Chateau Feytit Clinet is located due west of the famous plateau of Pomerol, close to Chateau Clinet, Latour Pomerol and Clos LEglise.
-The earliest mentions of Chateau Feytit Clinet date all the way back to 1825, when it was owned by a member of the de Gombault family.
+Chateau Feytit Clinet is located due west of the famous plateau of Pomerol, close to Chateau Clinet, Latour Pomerol, and Clos LEglise.
+There is history here.
+In fact, the earliest mentions of Chateau Feytit Clinet date all the way back to 1825, when it was owned by a member of the de Gombault family.

-The duties for wine making and managing their Pomerol vineyards were given to the oenologist, and son of the owner, Jeremy Chasseuil.
-Jeremy Chasseuil learned about the Bordeaux wine trade from his time at Chateau La Dominique, in St. Emilion.
+The duties for winemaking and managing their Pomerol vineyards were given to the oenologist, and son of the owner, Jeremy Chasseuil.
+Jeremy Chasseuil learned about the Bordeaux wine trade from his time at Chateau La Dominique, in St. Emilion and his father.

-As soon as Jeremy Chasseuil began to take charge of Chateau Feytit Clinet, the first changes took place in how they farmed and harvested their vineyards.
+As soon as Jeremy Chasseuil began taking charge of Chateau Feytit Clinet, the first changes took place in how they farmed and harvested their vineyards.
 Chateau Feytit Clinet quickly reduced their yields from as high as 60 hectoliters per hectare down to between 32 and 40 hectoliters per hectare.

 Chateau Feytit Vineyards, Terroir, Grapes, Winemaking

-The 7 hectare Feytit Clinet Right Bank vineyard is planted 90% Merlot and 10% Cabernet Franc.
-The terroir consists of gravel, sand and clay soils.
+The 7-hectare Feytit Clinet Right Bank vineyard is planted 90% Merlot and 10% Cabernet Franc.
+The terroir consists of gravel, clay and sand soils.
 On average the vines are close to 35 years of age.
-The vine density is 7,150 vines per hectare.
+The vine density is now at 8,000 vines per hectare.

 The wine of Feytit Clinet spends 4-5 weeks in vat following the alcoholic fermentation.
 Malolactic fermentation takes place in 70% to 80% new French oak barrels.

-The wine remains on its lees for several months, which helps add to the its richness, color and depth.
-The wine is then aged in 70% to 80% new, French oak barrels for between for 16 to 18 months before bottling.
+The wine remains on its lees for several months, which helps add to its richness, color, and depth.
+The wine is then aged in 70% to 80% new, French oak barrels for between 16 to 18 months before bottling.

 The annual production of Chateau Feytit Clinet on average ranges from 1,200 to 1,500 cases per vintage.
 There is a second wine, Les Colombiers de Feytit Clinet.